 Wright-Patt CU has also been investing heavily in self-service options, upgrading its whole online experience with quick balance and touch and face identification.
 In February 2018, the credit union rolled out the ability to make loan payments from other financial institutions through WPCU mobile and online banking.

-“Members are migrating quickly to this convenient way to make a payment on their WPCU loan,” says Steve Zimmer, director of the member help center at Wright-Patt.
+“Members are migrating quickly to this convenient way to make a payment on their WPCU loan,” says Steve Zimmer, director of the cooperative's member help center.
 “Members processed more than 5,000 loan payments through this channel in July 2018.”

 Steve Zimmer, Director of the Member Help Center, Wright-Patt Credit Union